 During the next two years he was at Rocky Mountain House, busy exploring central Alberta.
 The ravages of the great small-pox epidemic (1780) were still evident.
 Thompson recalls his having seen, in 1787, a place known among the Indians as "One Pine."
 The tree had once been a splendid one, two fathoms in girth.
-During the plague a Piegan father prayed to it to save his family.
-He burned sweet grass and offered upon its roots three horses, his bow and quiver and, finally, all he had left, a bowl of water.
+During the plague a Piegan father prayed upon its roots three horses, his bow and quiver and, finally, all he had left, a bowl of water.
 The god-like tree could not save him.
 Of his large family, only himself, one wife and a boy survived.
 In anger he climbed the great tree and cut it off about two-thirds of the way up.